KenwoodFox/1721-PowerUp/README.md

 # 2018-PowerUp
-Got the robot working yesterday wer're off to a great start of code, -Joe
+Got the robot working we're off to a great start of code, -Joe 1/25/18

+"Great start"
+-Josh 1/26/18